estools/esfuzz/README.md

 ### Module Interface

-#### `fuzz(parsers, options)` -> void
+#### `generate(options)` -> `SpiderMonkey_AST`

-The exported `fuzz` function takes a list of objects that have a `parse` method that obeys the SpiderMonkey Reflect.parse API.
-The fuzz function will generate a random program, generate concrete syntax, run it through each parser, and compare the outputs of each parser to the generated program.
-If any of the parsers fail or create a program that does not match the generated program, an error will be thrown.
+Generate a random SpiderMonkey AST that represents a valid ECMAScript program.
 Available options:

   * `maxDepth`: create ASTs with a height no greater than this value

+#### `fuzz(programAST, parsers)` -> `void`

+The exported `fuzz` function takes a SpiderMonkey AST and a list of objects that have a `parse` method that obeys the SpiderMonkey Reflect.parse API.
+This function will generate concrete syntax and run it through each parser.
+If any of the parsers fail to parse the program, an error will be thrown.

-#### `nonstandardFuzz(parsers, options)` -> void
+#### `fuzzAndRoundtrip(programAST, parsers)` -> `void`

-Identical to the exported `fuzz` function, except does not round-trip to check for correct parses, only checking that the parsers do no raise errors for valid programs.
-This allows one to fuzz parsers that do not generate output in the standard SpiderMonkey AST format.
+Identical to `fuzz`, except additionally compares the outputs of each parser to the generated program.
+If any of the parsers fail to parse the program or fail to generate an AST equivalent to the given one, an error will be thrown.